IBM/EEL-agentic-ai-bootcamp/docs/labs/lab7.md

 ### Create New step

         Click the New step button in the ask for register pane to add a step.
-        In the Assistant says field, type “We have expert team of financial advisors, who will work with you to structure your financial portfolio.
-We would encourage you to register with us.”
+        In the Assistant says field, type "We have expert team of financial advisors, who will work with you to structure your financial portfolio.
+We would encourage you to register with us."
         Click Define customer response as confirmation

 ![16](../imagesLab7/16.png)